winitzki/AndroJoin/README.md

 Almost completely implemented version of the `AndroJoin` library, closely following the iOS implementation (`CocoaJoin`).

 Test application ("dining philosophers") runs but gets deadlocked after a while, due to bugs in the threads implementation and/or limitations of `AsyncTask` on Android (a single-threaded executor is being used for all tasks, which probably breaks the semantics of join calculus).
 This needs to be fixed before `AndroJoin` can be considered at all usable.

-* Version 0.0.1

-Initial commit.
-First ideas about the Java API are put into tests.
-Nothing works yet.